 Possibly.
 Your faculty mentor may or may not have grant funding to pay you a stipend for your work.
 Some faculty mentors may want you to volunteer first or receive course credit before getting paid.
 If you do a great job, they may be willing to have you continue your research with pay.

 Yes!
 There are a number of opportunities available for presenting your research, both on and off-campus.
 Check with your research mentor on the best forum for your particular work.
 Most professional societies host undergraduate research sessions at their annual meetings.
 In addition, other opportunities include the following:

 Showcase of Undergraduate Scholars

-This event gives undergraduate students from across the University of Kentucky a forum to present their research to the university community and general public.
+This event gives undergraduate students from across the University of Kentucky a forum to present their research to the university community and the general public.
 The date for the 2018 showcase is Wednesday, April 25.
 For more information, visit the Showcase website.

 Posters at the Capitol

 This annual event is held at the state capitol in Frankfort.
 Undergraduate students from the eight state-supported universities present their research to state legislators with the aim of increasing an understanding of the important role of undergraduate research in the Commonwealth.
 The date for the 2018 event is Thursday, March 8.
 Detailed information may be found at the Posters website.

 National Conference on Undergraduate Research (NCUR)

 This is the annual conference dedicated specifically to promote and celebrate undergraduate research.
 It is held at a different university each year.
 For additional information including deadline dates and poster submission information, visit the NCUR website.